Simulate Markov chain state walks

 x0 = 3*ones(1,mc.NumStates); numSteps = 10; X = simulate(mc,numSteps,'X0',x0);

 X is an 11-by-12 matrix.
 Rows corresponds to steps in the random walk.
-Columns 1 - 3 are the simulations that start at state 1, column 4 - 6 are the simulations that start at state 2,..., columns 10 - 12 are the simulations that start at state 4.
+Columns 1–3 are the simulations that start at state 1; column 4–6 are the simulations that start at state 2; columns 7–9 are the simulations that start at state 3; and columns 10–12 are the simulations that start at state 4.

-Plot, for each time, the proportions states were visited over all simulations.
+For each time, plot the proportions states that are visited over all simulations.

 mc— Discrete-time Markov chain